learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 ## Summary
 Well done!
 In this lab, you independently modified HTML and CSS files in order to update a webpage.
+Specifically, you got some experience understanding and working with HTML IDs.
+You also used CSS to style HTML elements.